cedrickchee/YDKGo/content/docs/language/arrays/arrays.md

 **Back to the piece of [code](benchmarks/caching/caching.go)**

 So, if we go back to our results now, I want you to notice something here.
 We should be able to understand now why we see what see.
 Look at row traversal.
 Row traversal was not only the fastest, it was also incredibly consistent, and why is that?
 That is because, when we start walking through the matrix row by row, we're walking it down cache line by connected cache line.
-That row major traversal is creating a predictable access pattern to memory, and the prefetchers are coming in and reducing all of the main memory latency cost, we're gonna get the best performance I can get on my machine through row major traversal.
+That row major traversal is creating a predictable access pattern to memory, and the prefetchers are coming in and reducing all of the main memory latency cost, we will get the best performance I can get on my machine through row major traversal.

 But why is column traversal so slow and inconsistent?
 I played a small game here with the matrix, I made the matrix large enough so this element and the next element not only were not really in a predictable stride, let's say, but made sure that those two elements ended up on two different OS pages.
 Yes, they were very far away from each other, and on different OS pages.
 I've got a ton of problems, this is basically pure random memory access, when we're doing column traversal.
 This is why our results were so inconsistent and so slow.